 Sonja joined Watsi on November 20th, 2016.
-Four years ago, Sonja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Five years ago, Sonja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Sonja's most recent donation supported Ormnai, a teenager from Tanzania, to fund orthopedic surgery.

 Sonja has funded healthcare for 22 patients in 9 countries.